 Vultr requires snapshots in raw image format.
 If you created a raw image with dd, no conversion is necessary.
 If your exported image is not in raw format, use the free utilities from QEMU or VirtualBox.
 Versions are available for Linux, Windows, and macOS.

 $ qemu-img convert -f vmdk -O raw image.vmdk image.img

 $ VBoxManage clonemedium disk /path/to/image.vdi image.img --format raw

-To add the snapshot to your Vultr account, stage the image at a publicly-accessible URL.
-There are multiple options for where you can stage your image:
+To add the snapshot to your Vultr account, stage the image at any publicly-accessible URL.
+Some suggested options are:

 $ scp -C image.img firstname.lastname@example.org:/var/www/html/image.img